kaust-rccl/ksl-docs/docs/source/policy/ibex.rst

 ================

 * A user must have KAUST credentials to access Ibex cluster
 * Access for external users (non-KAUST) is rigorously reviewed by RCAC.
-External users generally apply for access to Shaheen 3.
+External users generally apply for access to Shaheen III.
 * To access Ibex cluster from outside KAUST, users will need a VPN connection.
 KAUST IT maintains a guide on `how to setup up a VPN <https://it.kaust.edu.sa/docs/default-source/services/network-connectivity/kaust-vpn/setup-kuast-vpn-and-duo.pdf?sfvrsn=8c0c88c7_4>`_ on your host machine

 Job Scheduling policies